Jok Moo

 โจ๊กหมู·(joke moo)

-Jok is the ultimate Thai comfort food, the unquestionable cure for any ailment, and the smell of Saturday mornings.
-While restaurant versions simmer massive vats of pork bones and broken rice before dawn, real home cooks have a few brilliant tricks to achieve that exact same starchy magic on a Tuesday night.
-The secrets are incredibly practical: a blender to break down the grains, a handful of sticky rice to keep the porridge glossy, and "Sam Kloe"—the holy trinity of Thai aromatics—to make the pork meatballs impossibly flavorful and bouncy.
+Jok is the ultimate Thai comfort food—a velvety, soul-warming rice porridge that serves as a breakfast staple, a late-night street food savior, and the unquestionable cure for whatever ails you.
+While traditional spots simmer massive pots of pork bones and broken rice for hours before dawn, Thai home cooks have a few brilliant tricks to achieve that exact same starchy magic on a Tuesday night.
+A blender breaks down the rice, a handful of sticky rice keeps it glossy, and a pounded paste of cilantro, garlic, and white pepper makes the pork impossibly flavorful.
 Keep it simple.
-This is exactly what it tastes like at a street cart in Bangkok, conjured right in your suburban kitchen.
+This is exactly what it tastes like at a street cart in Bangkok, made right in your own kitchen.

 Before you start